Alexber17/food3/README.md

 # FoodBlog
-This website is an online food blog, it allows you to add, edit, and delete recipes.
-It is equipped with a search option for easy accept to your recipes.
+This website is an online food blog that allows you to add, edit, and delete recipes.
+It is equipped with a search option for easy access to your recipes.

 Project status: Prototype